Pentagon Inspector General reviewing legality of US troop deployments to southern border

-The Pentagon's Office of Inspector General has opened a review of the U.S. military deployments to the southern border that will include an evaluation of the deployments' legality.
+The review will include an evaluation of the deployments' legality.

 The review follows a call from members of Congress to the IG to look into whether there are "potential legal and constitutional violations" with the deployments, which has been ongoing for more than year.